robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

     > Notice the keys are different.

-    > If you want, try again after rebooting the server.
+    > If you want, try again after rebooting the instance.
 The keys will stay the same.

 This is a good use case for auto-scaling groups and golden-image AMI’s, but that is out of scope for this workshop.
 Also out of scope is clearing the suspected malware.